Uncertainty Quantification over Graph with Conformalized Graph Neural Networks: Extended Related Works

-\xhdr{Conformal prediction for graph neural networks} \revise{As we discussed, the application of conformal prediction to graph-structured data remains largely unexplored.
-The only work we know of is \cite{clarkson2022distribution} who claims that nodes in the graph are not exchangeable in the inductive setting and employs the framework of~\cite{barber2022conformal} to construct conformal prediction sets using neighborhood nodes as the calibration data.
+\xhdr{Conformal prediction for graph neural networks} {As we discussed, the application of conformal prediction to graph-structured data remains largely unexplored.
+At the time of submission, the only work we awared of is \cite{clarkson2022distribution}, who claims that nodes in the graph are not exchangeable in the inductive setting and employs the framework of~\cite{barber2022conformal} to construct conformal prediction sets using neighborhood nodes as the calibration data.
 In contrast, we study the transductive setting where certain exchangeablility property holds and allows for flexibility in the training step.
-We also study the efficiency aspect that is absent in~\cite{clarkson2022distribution}.}
+We also study the efficiency aspect that is absent in~\cite{clarkson2022distribution}.
+In addition, there have been concurrent works~\cite{pmlr-v202-h-zargarbashi23a,lunde2023conformal} that observe similar exchangeability and validity of conformal prediction in either transductive setting or other network models.
+In particular,~\cite{pmlr-v202-h-zargarbashi23a} proposes a diffusion-based method that aggregates non-conformity scores of neighbor nodes to improve efficiency, while our approach learns the aggregation of neighbor scores, which is more general than their approach. \cite{lunde2023validity} studies the exchangeability for node regression under certain network models instead of our transductive setting with GNNs, and without considering the efficiency aspect.
+With a growing recent interest in conformal prediction for graphs, there are even more recent works that focus on validity~\cite{lunde2023validity} and link prediction~\cite{marandon2023conformal}.

 \xhdr{Efficiency of conformal prediction} \revise{While conformal prediction enjoys distribution-free coverage for any non-conformity score based on any prediction model, its efficiency (i.e., size of prediction sets or length of prediction intervals) varies with specific choice of the scores and models.
 How to achieve desirable properties such as efficiency is a topic under intense research in conformal prediction.
 To this end, one major thread designs good non-conformity scores such as APS~\cite{romano2020classification} and CQR~\cite{romano2019conformalized}.
 More recent works take another approach, by modifying the training process of the prediction model to further improve efficiency.
 This work falls into the latter case.
 Our idea applies to any non-conformity scores, as demonstrated with APS and CQR, two prominent examples of the former case.
 Related to our work, ConfTr~\cite{stutz2021learning} also simulates conformal prediction so as to train a prediction model that eventually leads to more efficient conformal prediction sets.
 However, our approach differs from theirs in significant ways.
 First, ConfTr modifies model training, while \mname conducts post-hoc correction without changing the original prediction.
 Second, ConfTr uses the training set to simultaneously optimize model prediction and efficiency of conformal prediction, while we withhold a fraction of calibration data to optimize the efficiency.
 Third, our approach specifically leverages the rich topological information in graph-structured data to achieve more improvement in efficiency.
 Finally, we also propose a novel loss for efficiency in regression tasks.}